The Brisket Stall: Understanding the Science Behind It!

 Why Does the Stall End?

-Once the brisket isn’t able to readily produce moisture, the rate of evaporation goes down.
-In turn, the evaporative cooling process reduces as well.
+Once the brisket isn't able to readily produce moisture, the evaporative cooling stops.

 Can a Second Stall Occur?